Minister task Nigerians on farming to improve economy

 The News Agency of Nigeria (NAN) recall that on Friday, the minister visited the Bank of Agriculture Limited, Federal Cooperative College, National Fertilzer Development Centre, and the National Soil and Water Testing Centre.

-Recall that the minister visited the Federal Ministry of Agriculture and Rural Development store house, School of pest control and the ministry’s North west Zonal office
+NAN reports that the minister visited the Federal Ministry of Agriculture and Rural Development store house, School of pest control and the ministry’s North west Zonal office.